SDOS-2025/Asadel-Technologies/README.md

 3. **Detection Module**: Handles integration with AI models
 4. **Database Module**: Manages data storage and retrieval
 5. **Authentication Module**: Handles user authentication and authorization
+6. **Notification Module**: Manages alerts and notifications to administrators

 This modular approach allows for:
 - Independent development and testing of components